-Domains market with XXXX are adult content only.
+Domains marked with [XXX] are adult content sites.

-At the moment, a website in the United Kingdom needs a Visibility Index score of around 60 points to enter into the Top-100.
+At the moment, a website in the United Kingdom needs a Visibility Index score of over 63 points to enter into the Top-100.

 How does SISTRIX calculate the Visibility Index?